familug/familug.github.io/content/dualboot_openbsd.md

 As of OpenBSD6.9, the CD-ROM cannot boot from EFI.

-To make this works, download [install69.img](https://cdn.openbsd.org/pub/OpenBSD/6.9/amd64/install69.img), then convert it to VDI:
+To make this work, download [install69.img](https://cdn.openbsd.org/pub/OpenBSD/6.9/amd64/install69.img), then convert it to VDI:

 https://superuser.com/a/1404775/103156
 ```sh